vinc/pkg/README.md

 And install it with:

-    $ pkg install foo
+    $ sudo pkg install foo

-Or you could even type `pkg s foo` and `pkg i foo` to save a few keystrokes.
+Or you could even type `pkg s foo` and `sudo pkg i foo` to save a few keystrokes.

 ### With language package managers